Welcome to the website of the YORK SCOTTISH COUNTRY DANCE CLUB. We hope you will

 If you just want to try out Scottish Country Dancing without commitment, are just visiting York, or are unable to come along more than a few nights per year, you are very welcome to come along and join in on our sessions without becoming a member.
 First visits are always free.

-Most dances are walked through at least once, and usually twice, before dancing with the music.
+Most dances are walked through at least once before dancing with the music.
 Dancing is normally to recorded music, with occasional live music.

-The Club has over 100 members and there are normally between six and eight sets on Monday evenings.
+The Club has about 60 members and there are normally between three and five sets on Monday evenings.

 You can come along on your own, or with a partner, as dancing partners usually change for each dance during the evening.